er1c/sbt-github/REMOTE_CACHE.md

 1. Environment variables

-sbt-bintray-remote-cache will look for bintray user and pass in the environment variables `BINTRAY_REMOTE_CACHE_USER` and  `BINTRAY_REMOTE_CACHE_PASS`.
-Note that these are different from sbt-bintray.
+sbt-github-remote-cache will look for github user and pass in the environment variables `BINTRAY_REMOTE_CACHE_USER` and  `BINTRAY_REMOTE_CACHE_PASS`.
+Note that these are different from sbt-github.

 2. Credentials file

-sbt-bintray-remote-cache will look for a credentials file under `~/.bintray/.credentials` used to authenticate publishing requests to bintray.
+sbt-github-remote-cache will look for a credentials file under `~/.github/.credentials` used to authenticate publishing requests to github.

 ### pushing remote cache